-Carbon Credits Explained: A Comprehensive Guide
+Carbon Credits Explained - A Comprehensive Guide

-Submitted by: Josh Maraney
+Written by: Josh Maraney Save to Instapaper

 In the global effort to combat climate change, carbon credits have emerged as a powerful tool for offsetting greenhouse gas emissions.
 But what exactly are carbon credits, and how do they work?
 This article aims to demystify the concept and provide insights into how carbon credits can be an effective part of sustainability efforts for both individuals and corporations.